mkotsovoulou/ods6001a/labs/lab2_2/README.md

     - The function should accept one parameter called `x`, and return the `total`
     - total is initialized to 0
     - The main part of the function should repeat the steps below `x` times:
-        - ask the user for a floating point number
+        - ask the user for a floating point number, using the prompt: `Type a number to add:`
         - validate that the user types a number - if not, display `Wrong input` and quit
         - add the number to the total
         - increment the count variable to keep track of how many times the loop executes (if you use a while loop)